threelogy/threelogy.github.io/_video/sde/2018-05-12-jia-joanne-caleruega-may-2018.md

 section-rank: 110
 ---
-Check out this beautiful and heartfelt wedding of our Singaporean and Filipina couple, Jia and Joanne.❤️
+Check out this beautiful and heartfelt wedding of our Singaporean and Filipina couple, Jia and Joanne.❤️ A very special and intimate celebration with 22 people in attendance.

 Email us at: inquiry@threelogyvideo.com